WellenWoo/Photon/toturial_en.md

  3. Notice
    You nedd to open an image before operate it.
 And colse the dialog when you finish it or it maybe occur an error.
+   The image name can not show in the window if it's Non-English characters, but it can be operated normal.